 II.Section1.A.
 Composition, Eligibility, and Terms of Service

 II.Section1.A.1.
 Composition.
 The University Senate shall have fifty (50) members distributed as follows. the University President, who shall be an ex officio non-voting member, the Chief Academic Officer, who shall be an ex officio non-voting member, thirty-seven (37) members who are faculty selected as described in II.Section1.A.2, four (4) members who are staff selected as described in II.Section1.A.3, two (2) members who are students selected as described in II.Section1.A.4, and five (5) members identified as Presidential Appointees selected as described in II.Section1.A.5.
 Faculty representation shall always constitute at least seventy-five percent of the voting membership of the University Senate.

+II.Section1.A.1.a.
+Voting.
+Only faculty vote on academic matters.
+In this context, faculty is defined as being a member of the corps of instruction for votes of the academic standing committees – specifically the Academic Policy Committee, the Curriculum and Assessment Policy Committee, and the Faculty Affairs Policy Committee – while faculty is defined as being an elected faculty senator for votes of the university senate.
+Further, academic matters are defined as such fundamental areas as research, faculty status, and those aspects of student life which relate to the educational process as contextualized in the Statement on Government of Colleges and Universities in the American Association of University Professors Policy Documents and Reports, which is colloquially known as the AAUP Redbook.

+The presiding officer in conference with ECUS will make the final determination regarding voting status on issues involving academic matters.

 II.Section1.A.2.
 Elected Faculty Senators.
 The thirty-seven (37) faculty members are elected as specified in II.Section2.A.
 The term of service for an elected faculty senator shall be three (3) years in duration and begin with the call to order of the spring organizational meeting of the University Senate and shall continue until her/his successor assumes office.
 The eligibility requirements for an elected faculty senator are membership in the Corps of Instruction as detailed in II.Section2.A.1 and the completion of at least two (2) years of service at the university at the beginning of the fall semester following her/his election as a Senator.

 II.Section1.A.3.
 Selected Staff Senators.
 The four (4) staff members are selected for one year terms.
 The term of service of a selected staff senator shall begin with the call to order of the spring organizational meeting of the University Senate and continue until her/his successor assumes office.
 The eligibility requirements of selected staff senators are identical to those required for membership on Staff Council as specified in the most current version of the relevant Staff Council governance document (bylaws, constitution, etc.).
 The selection process for these members shall be determined by Staff Council.
 The Chair of Staff Council shall ensure that (1) the eligibility requirements from Staff Council governance document(s) as well as a written description of the selection procedure developed by Staff Council is submitted to the Executive Committee no later than February 1 and (2) the selection is implemented according to the procedures with the results reported to the Executive Committee no later than March 1.
 These eligibility requirements, procedures and results shall be archived in the appropriate format.
 The Executive Committee shall announce the results of these selections no later than March 6.